-Туре Level of fair value hierarchy Valuation technique Significant unobservable inputs between key unobservable inputs and fair value measurement Group Contingent consideration 3 Adjusted net asset value Net asset value The estimated fair value would increase (decrease) if the net tangible asset was higher (lower).
+Туре Level of fair value hierarchy Valuation technique Significant unobservable inputs Inter-relationship between key unobservable inputs and fair value measurement Group Contingent consideration 3 Adjusted net asset value Net asset value The estimated fair value would increase (decrease) if the net tangible asset was higher (lower).
 Other investments - Financial assets at FVTPL 2 Issuer quoted prices (last) of the investment funds are sourced from Bloomberg on a daily basis.
-N/A N/A 3 Adjusted net asset value Net asset value The estimated fair value would increase (decrease) if the net tangible asset was higher (lower).
+N/A N/A 3 Adjusted net asset value Net asset value The estimated fair value would increase (decrease) if the net asset value was higher (lower).
+Financial liabilities at FVTPL 3 Market approach Net asset value The estimated fair value would increase (decrease) if the net asset value was higher (lower).
 Company Other investments - Financial assets at FVTPL 2 Issuer quoted prices (last) of the investment funds are sourced from Bloomberg on a daily basis.
 N/A N/A Equity investments 3 Discounted cash flows: The valuation model considers the present value of the expected future payments, discounted using a risk adjusted discounted rate.
-Risk-adjusted discount rate at 8 to 11% The estimated fair value would increase (decrease) if the risk - adjusted discount rate was lower (higher).
+Risk-adjusted discount rate at 9 to 10% The estimated fair value would increase (decrease) if the risk -adjusted discount rate was lower (higher).